Welcome Cincinnati and Navy Fans!

 Overton Square in Midtown:

-From piano bars to music rooms, and plenty of other lively joints, Overton Square in midtown is one of Memphis’ most popular scenes for night life.
+From bars to music rooms, and plenty of other lively joints, Overton Square in midtown is one of Memphis’ most popular scenes for night life.

 For fans craving more sports action while in town, check out the Memphis Grizzlies and the Memphis Tigers men's basketball team at FedExForum.

-Also, check out this Guide To New Year’s in Memphis.
+Also, check out this Guide to New Year’s in Memphis.